What is a precision medicine?

 Which precision medicines treat cystic fibrosis?

-Two precision medicines that help to treat the underlying cause of cystic fibrosis have been licensed for use in the UK, while others are currently being tested on people with CF to determine how they work.
+Three precision medicines that help to treat the underlying cause of cystic fibrosis have been licensed for use in the UK, while others are currently being tested on people with CF to determine how they work.

-Triple combination therapy
+Vertex's triple combination therapy

 How are we campaigning for access to these drugs?